MicrosoftDocs/dynamics365smb-docs/business-central/inventory-how-register-new-items.md

 5. When you have completed the new item template, choose the **OK** button.

 The item template is added to the list of item templates, so that you can use it to create new item cards.

+### Items used in production orders

+If you want to register items that are then used in production orders, you specify the replenishment system as *Prod. order* on the **Replenishment** FastTab.
+For more information, see [About Production Orders](production-about-production-orders.md).

 ## To set up multiple vendors for an item